-The output looks like a short string of Chinese characters because the compressed text is represented as a series of Unicode characters (encoding 15 bits of information per character — which makes the compression ratio displayed, 804/49, a bit misleading, since the characters on the bottom are twice as large as the characters on the top: 402/49 would be more more accurate, and still quite impressive).
+The output looks like a short string mixing Chinese and Korean because the compressed text is represented as a series of Unicode characters (encoding 15 bits of information per character — which makes the compression ratio displayed, 804/49, a bit misleading, since the characters on the bottom are twice as large as the characters on the top: 402/49 would be more more accurate, and still quite impressive).

 Anyway, I naturally thought “Hmm!
-What would happen if I were to paste this presumably random Chinese output into Google Translate?”
+What would happen if I were to paste this presumably random Chinese/Korean output into Google Translate?”